Space Mountain

 Space Mountain is a space-themed indoor roller coaster attraction located at five of the six Disneyland-style Disney Parks.
 Although all five versions of the attraction are different in nature, all have a similar conical exterior façade that is a landmark for the respective park.
 The original Space Mountain coaster opened in 1975 at Walt Disney World Resort in Florida.
 There are two tracks within this attraction, Alpha and Omega, which passengers can choose from.
-Other versions of the attraction were built at all other Disney parks except for Shanghai Disneyland Park.
+Other versions of the attraction were built at all other Disney parks except for Shanghai Disneyland.

 History

 Walt Disney World

 The Space Mountain concept was a descendant of the first Disney "mountain" attraction, the Matterhorn Bobsleds at Disneyland, which opened in 1959.
 The Matterhorn's success had convinced Walt Disney that thrilling rides did have a place in his park.

 WED partnered with Arrow Development Company, the same company that had helped design the Matterhorn's roller coaster systems years before.
 The initial concept was to have four separate tracks, but the technology available at the time, combined with the amount of space required versus that which was available within Disneyland, made such a design impossible.
-Walt Disney's death in December 1966 and the new emphasis on preparing for the newly announced Disney World project forced WED to put aside the design of Space Mountain indefinitely.
-The Magic Kingdom's early success, and its unexpected popularity with teens and young adults, prompted WED to begin planning thrill rides for the new park shortly after its opening in October 1971.

-A new Matterhorn Bobsleds attraction was considered, but it wouldn't fit within Florida's Fantasyland.
-Ultimately, designers returned to designing Space Mountain.
+By 1969, the concept was moved to Walt Disney World.
 The Magic Kingdom's Tomorrowland had the right amount of available land, and computing technology had improved significantly since the initial design phases.
 However, it was decided the mountain would be built outside the park, on the opposite side of the train tracks that act as the perimeter of the park.
 To help cover the cost of developing and building Space Mountain, Card Walker, the CEO of Walt Disney Productions, convinced RCA chairman Robert Sarnoff to sponsor the new attraction; RCA was contracted by Disney to provide the communications hardware for the Walt Disney World Resort, and their contract stated that if Disney presented an attraction of interest, RCA would provide US$10 million to support it.
 Space Mountain then opened on January 15, 1975.

 A musical-variety episode of NBC's Wonderful World of Disney celebrated the opening on March 23, 1975.
 Starring actor Lucie Arnaz, it was the first Walt Disney World network special, the previous one being syndicated.